 Multi Asset Funds

 Multi Asset Funds must invest in at least three asset classes.
 Minimum allocation to each asset class should be 10%.
-The three main asset classes, these schemes invest in are equity, debt and gold.
+The three main asset classes these schemes invest in are equity, debt and gold.
 Multi Asset Funds may also invest in REITs and InvITs.
 Equity and gold are often counter cyclical to each other i.e. they outperform / underperform each other different investment cycles.
 Gold may act as a hedge against equity risks (see the chart below).

 Multi Asset Funds